Vanguard's principles for investment success

 Best, worst and average returns for various equities/bond allocations, 1985–2016

-Note: Equities are represented by the MSCI World (USD) and bonds are represented by the WD Citicorp WGBI World All Mats Index(USD) (this index was used due to the longer history available but for other analysis of global bonds we have used the Barclays Global Aggregate Total Return Index).
+Note: Equities are represented by the MSCI World (USD) and bonds are represented by the WD Citicorp WGBI World All Mats Index(USD) Source: Bloomberg

 Diversification is a powerful strategy for managing traditional risks.
 Within an asset class (such as stocks or bonds), diversification reduces a portfolio's exposure to risks associated with a particular company or sector.
 Across asset classes, it reduces a portfolio's exposure to the risks of any one class.
 It cannot eliminate the risk of loss, but it can help to protect against unnecessarily large losses resulting from the underperformance of one portion of the portfolio.
 Undiversified portfolios also have greater potential to suffer catastrophic losses.